Wife Pays the Debt, But Should She Be Responsible?

 Some loans can be reduced to a sole owner, but oftentimes requires the contract being re-written since being joint was an original term within the purchasing agreement.
 Thus, unless changed, both parties including the husband and wife pay debt equally.

-Should the Spouse Pay the Debt?
+Should the Spouse or Wife Pay the Debt?

 Ultimately this is a question best answered between the two parties, and is widely focused on the beliefs or opinions of the couple.
 Some people believe that all debts are joined once married, while others believe in a split between personal and joint finances.